-From Shenandoah National Park in Virginia to Pennsylvania Dutch country, several unique places in the Mid-Atlantic region have great autumn displays.
-Fall foliage viewing makes for a perfect day trip, of course, and our Mid-Atlantic guide tells where to view nature's show close to home.
-Check out our guide to fall foliage in Washington, D.C., Maryland, and Virginia to learn about the area's many state and national parks, national forests, and historic estates, such as Mount Vernon, where you can take in the scenery.
+From Shenandoah National Park in Virginia to Pennsylvania Dutch country, several unique places in the Mid-Atlantic region have great autumn displays, which can make a perfect day trip.
+The Washington, D.C., Maryland, and Virginia area has many state and national parks, national forests, and historic estates, such as Mount Vernon, where you can take in the scenery.

-For those living or traveling in Pennsylvania, check out the fall foliage drives in Western Pennsylvania for suggested spectacular nature drives you can take in the Pittsburgh area.
-Another particularly good spot for nature lovers is the Poconos, a popular vacation spot in Pennsylvania.
+For those living or traveling in Pennsylvania, explore the fall foliage drives in the Western part of the state for suggested spectacular nature excursions you can take in the Pittsburgh area.
+Another particularly good place for nature lovers is the Poconos, a popular vacation spot in Pennsylvania.

-Alaska is the earliest place in the USA to show autumnal color, and the Great Smoky Mountains, on the borders of Tennessee and North Carolina, is one of the last.
-In this region, fall foliage starts peaking in late September at higher elevations and then the color creeps down the mountains through October and November.
-Although the Smokies are a top spot for seeing fall color in the South, our guide to fall foliage in the Southeast in particular has even more information on peak viewing times and where to go.
+The Great Smoky Mountains, on the borders of Tennessee and North Carolina, is one of the last areas in the country to show fall color.
+In this region, fall foliage typically starts peaking in late September at higher elevations, and then the color creeps down the mountains through October and November.
+The Smokies are a top spot for seeing fall color in the South, and northern Georgia's Blue Ridge Mountains and state parks offer beautiful foliage.
+Hikers can go to Amicalola Falls in Dawsonville, Georgia, to see the lovely fall colors and the tallest cascading waterfall in the Southeast along part of the Appalachian Trail.

-Fall in the Western United States is best experienced through Colorado and Wyoming, where you'll find the Rockies and the Tetons mountain ranges.
-Check out the best places to see fall foliage in Colorado, where peak viewing times run from mid-September to mid-October.
-Meanwhile, our guide to top U.S. National Parks to view fall foliage has listed the Tetons as one of the best places in the country to see autumn color.
+Fall in the Western U.S. is best experienced through Colorado and Wyoming, where you'll find the Rockies and the Tetons mountain ranges.
+The fall foliage in Colorado peaks from mid-September to mid-October.
+Golden Gate Canyon State Park, 30 miles (48 kilometers) from Denver, is a lovely place to see the state's beloved golden aspens, which you can also catch from a scenic historic ride on the Durango & Silverton Narrow Gauge Railroad traversing through the almost two-million-acre San Juan National Forest.
+Our guide to top U.S. National Parks to view fall foliage has listed the Tetons as one of the best places in the country to see autumn color.

-Fall in the USA comes first in its northernmost and largest state.
+Fall in the U.S. comes first in its northernmost and largest (by area) state.
 Alaska is rich with wilderness and includes eight national parks where you can view spurts of yellow, orange, and red among the evergreens as early as during the first weeks of September.